 Architect: Edward J. Borgmeyer.
 Thanks to Joe Vogel for the research.
 He notes that Borgmeyer was listed as the architect in an item announcing the project that appeared in the July 7, 1920 issue of Southwest Builder & Contractor.
 Borgmeyer is best known as the designer of the Forum Theatre on Pico.

-A 1925 ad listing the Huntington.
-Thanks to Ken McIntyre for locating this for a post on the Photos of Los Angeles Facebook page.
+A Los Angeles Daily News ad listing the Huntington.
+"The Fighting Ranger" was an eighteen episode serial starring Jack Dougherty and Eileen Sedgwick that was released between May and September 1925.
+Thanks to Ken McIntyre for locating this for a post on the Photos of Los Angeles private Facebook group.
+Also see a larger ad for the serial that Ken located.

 A 1937 program for the theatre.
 Thanks to Dallas Movie Theaters for locating this for a post on Cinema Treasures